aamazie/convo_w_ai__linux_2_rust_kernel/README.md

 # convo_w_ai__linux_2_rust_kernel

+Bash code.
+Translate C Linux kernel to Rust for security.

-This is a conversation i had with chatgpt .. asked about converting Rust's C kernel to a Rust one....
+This the full a conversation i had with chatgpt .. asked about converting Rust's C kernel to a Rust one....